andreivisan/andreivisan.github.io/_posts/2015-12-10-nodejs-crawler-using-simplecrawler-and-cheerio.md

 The scrappers's role will be to get the page that the crawler downloaded, parse it and extract the title and the date of each blog post from my blog.

-For the scrapper I created another module called `scrapper` which containes 2 files.
+For the scrapper I created another module called `scrapper` which contains 2 files.
 One is `index.js` which contains the configuration file called `scrapper-config.js`.
 The configuration file contains the elements description of the information I want to extract.

 ``` json
 {